GeorgePasquali/Code4VarnaHack/README.md

 # Code4VarnaHack
 First hack teamwork unicorn.
-Worst code ever..
+Worst code ever...But it works, we won!